blinry/blinry.org/content/esolangs/index.md

 ---
 title: "Seminar paper: Esoteric Programming Languages"
 published: 2015-02-01
-tags: document, talk
+tags: document, talk, cs, fav
-fav: true
 ---

 This was a fun overview paper written in my university seminar "Programming languages through the ages".
 I was very lucky to receive the awesome topic *Esoteric Programming Languages* :-)